-Sciatica can be a real pain in the backside.
-We’re talking literally.
-Sciatica is a generic term for any pain or discomfort that arises when the sciatic nerve becomes irritated.
-The sciatic nerve runs from the lower back down the buttock, back of the legs and into the feet.
-As such, the pain can be felt throughout the lower body including the buttocks.
+Sciatica is more than just a pain in the backside – it is a complex condition that can cause discomfort ranging from mild irritation to excruciating pain.
+Essentially, it refers to any pain or discomfort that occurs when the sciatic nerve, which runs from the lower back down the buttock, back of the legs, and into the feet, becomes inflamed.
+This means pain can be felt throughout the lower body, including the buttocks.

 Free carparks